lucaschi2026-code/Pickle-Ball-Launcher/README.md

 **What happened**

-- The perfboard circuit ended up strapped to the outside of the frame — messy, bulky, exposed.
+- The circuit ended up strapped to the outside of the frame — messy, bulky, exposed.
 Wiring ran wherever it could reach.

 **Why**